 Heating Features: Stay Warm Anywhere

 Fully exploring the wilderness means you don’t always know where you’ll end up.
 High mountain or desert air gets COLD at night.
 You can be prepared for anything with the right heater.

-Run a heater off your gas tank
+Run a heater off your fuel tank – gas or diesel

 We install special heaters that run directly off the gas in your tank when your van is on or off.
 They are whisper quiet both inside and outside the van and regulated by a thermostat mounted inside your van.

 These heaters are efficient and don’t take much fuel.
 They also come with a regulation switch and automatic shutoff if your fuel levels happen to get low, so you can leave the heater on without worry of running out of gas.